Human rights in Tibet: Physical abuses

-Allegations of physical genocide
+Allegations of genocide

 According to a secret People's Liberation Army (PLA) document which was purportedly captured by Tibetan guerrillas, 87,000 deaths were recorded in Lhasa between March 1959 and September 1960.
 Regarding this document, Chinese demographer Yan Hao wonders why "it took six years for the PLA document to be captured, and 30 years for it to be published" ("by a Tibetan Buddhist organisation in India in 1990"), adding that it was "highly unlikely that a resistance force could ever exist in Tibet as late as 1966."

 According to Friends of Tibet, an organization that defines itself as a "people's movement for an Independent Tibet", the number of Tibetans who were killed after the Chinese occupation—a period marked by torture and starvation—now exceeds a million.
 The 14th Dalai Lama has alleged that 1.2 million Tibetans were killed under Chinese rule.